How to Use the APC

 4. Upload one of the following:

-• For the 3D printers: a .stl file.
-After you are familiar with the printers and the materials available, feel free to do your own slicing before you arrive.
+• For the 3D printers: an .stl file.
+After you are familiar with the printers and the materials available, attempt to do your own slicing before you arrive.

-• Generate one file per unique part.
-Do not try to nest the parts yourself.
+• For the cutters, generate one file per unique part.
+Do not bother to nest the parts yourself.

 Other helpful tips: